prashantsah567/CUNY-Enrollment-System/README.md

-# CUNY Enrollent System
+# CUNY Enrollment System

 -> CUNY Enrollment System is the final project for the CST4713 class, showcasing dynamic web development with JSP and Servlets.
 The project follows a full-stack Java-based approach, implementing the MVC architecture with distinct layers for UI, Business Class, and Data Access.

-### Major requirement:
+## Major requirement

-1. regisLogin.jsp should ask user's ssn number (student's ssn in our database useing in class) and move to validateLogin.java servlet.
+1. regisLogin.jsp should ask user's ssn number (student's ssn in our database used in class) and move to validateLogin.java servlet.
-2. Must have all database related codes isolated into DBUtil.java under DBUtils package.
+2. Must have all database-related codes isolated into DBUtil.java under DBUtils package.
 3. All Beans (attached) should be used and they should be under Beans package.
-4. If the student exist in the Student table in the database, your validateLogin servlet will move to myRegist.jsp that displays all classes registered as below picture.
+4. If the student exists in the Student table in the database, your validateLogin servlet will move to myRegist.jsp that displays all classes registered as below picture.
 5. If the student doesn't exist, your validateLogin servlet will move to loginError.jsp that displays "[SSN] doesn't exist in our database" and the link to go back to regisLogin.jsp.
 6. Enroll button should move to registerClass.java servlet to get data and show in the enroll.jsp.
 7. Drop button should move to dropClass.java servlet and go back to myRegist.jsp if successful.
 If not, enrollDropError.jsp.